davidreuss/castle/README.markdown

 ### Other stuff

-Additionally there is a php/funclist.txt that vimrc is adding to the VIM dictionary for a quick autocomplete functionality.
-Unfortunatly i haven't gotten omnicomplete for php working with supertab yet.

-Also F6 is mapped as :NERDTreeToggle
+ * F6 is mapped as :NERDTreeToggle